The anti-diagonal filtration: reduced theory and applications: A REDUCED FILTRATION ON

 Notice that a reducible fork diagram exists for any knot $K$, as one can be obtained by performing a Birman stabilization on any braid whose closure is $K$.
-We'll define the reduced theory by omitting the pair of arcs $\alpha_{n}$, $\beta_{n}$ from a reducible fork diagram for $K$.
+We'll define the reduced theory by omitting the pair of arcs $\alpha_{n}$, $\beta_{n}$ from a reducible fork diagram for $K$ (and subsequently omitting the figure-eight $bE_{n}$ from the augmented fork diagram).

 Consider a reducible fork diagram for $K$ induced by a braid $b \in \B{n}$.
-Denote by $\underline{\Ztil}$ the set of intersections $\alpha_{i} \cap \beta{j}$, where $i,j \leq n-1$.
-Similarly, define $\underline{\Zcal}$ to be points $\alpha_{i} \cap bE'_{j}$, $i,j \leq n-1$.
+Denote by $\red{\Ztil}$ the set of intersections $\alpha_{i} \cap \beta_{j}$, where $i,j \leq n-1$.
+Similarly, define $\red{\Zcal}$ to be points $\alpha_{i} \cap b E_{j}$, $i,j \leq n-1$.
 We then define